7 Proven Strategies to Improve Your Cash Flow

 First off, you need to get a handle on what’s actually happening with your cash, and that’s best done by really digging through your numbers.
 It won’t come down to looking at the balance in your bank account, but understanding where your money is coming from, when it’s coming in and, of course, where it’s going.

-Start by regularly reviewing cash flow statements to help you see patterns (like when expenses spike, what’s the busy season or when income slows down).
 The goal here is to get clear on what’s coming in and what’s going out so you can start planning ahead.
 When you know how much cash you have on-hand and what’s expected, you can make better decisions about your approach.

 2. Control and Optimize Expenses